FLL-e/resumee/_pages/about.md

 -	“Introducción a la programación paralela”, Altran. _12h, Oct 2018_
 -	“Introducción a la visión por computador”, Altran. _8h, May 2018_

-# Languages
-- **Español**:	Lengua materna
-- **English**:	Non updated certification, I’m willing to show you my skills on conversation and writing reports
-- **Deutsch**:	Ich lerne es.
-Mein Niveau ist sehr niedrig.
-Als Bezug habe ich das CEFR Niveau A2 in meine Erasmus Bewertung bekommen (elektronisches Praktikumsprogramm, _oct – dec 2017_)

-# Other IT skills
-- **Soldering** (TH and SMD components)
-- **Scripting** languages as Python, tcl, bash… and some Linux knowledge
-- **VHDL**: ispLEVER tool and Xilinx’s ISE tool to create components in PLDs and FPGAs
-- **PLCs**: I programmed in STL, SCL and S7-graph using STEP 7 software for SIMATIC S7-300.
-Knowledge about HMI design
-- **Communications**: intra-system communication protocols (I2C, SPI) and real-time bus communication (CAN).
-For PLCs, PROFIBUS DP, Industrial Ethernet, PROFINET
-- **Matlab and simulink**: Simulink toolbox for Control engineering, and matlab IDE used in different areas during my degree studies (from mech and maths to solve problem with numerical methods to image steganography)